thomaspdl/milleniumfalcon/README.md

 This gives us a set of possible paths, feasible paths.

 From those paths, we compute the chance of getting caught by bounty hunters, and pick the maximum chance over the different feasible paths.

+### Organisation of the solution

+- `webapp.py` contains the proper webapp
+- `utils.py`: contains all the auxiliary functions